Pantera: 1986–1989: Anselmo's introduction and Power Metal

 In 1988, with Anselmo as the new vocalist, Pantera released their fourth studio album, titled Power Metal.
 Power Metal, like Pantera's previous three albums, was released by Metal Magic Records, but showcased a change in their sound.
 By far the band's heaviest album at this point, Power Metal had little resemblance to the power metal subgenre, but was a mix of 1980s glam metal and thrash metal, sometimes blending both styles in a single song.
 Complementing the band's new sonic approach were Anselmo's harder-edged vocals compared to those of Terry Glaze.
 After the release of Power Metal, the band members decided to seriously reconsider their glam metal image and sound.
 Referring to the band's spandex appearance, Vinnie Paul remarked at a band meeting that "These magic clothes don't play music; we do.
 Let's just go out there and be comfortable, jeans, t-shirt, whatever, and see where it goes."
 The band members would later no longer acknowledge their independent releases, including Power Metal, as they sculpted a new, heavier image to accompany their later groove metal sound.
 Their four independent albums are not listed on the band's official website and have become hard-to-find collector's items.

-Shortly after Power Metal was released, Megadeth needed a guitarist and phoned "Diamond Darrell", as he was then known, to join the band.
+Shortly after Power Metal was released, Megadeth needed a guitarist and asked Diamond Darrell to join the band.
 Darrell insisted that his brother, bandmate Vinnie Paul, be included.
 However, Megadeth had already hired Nick Menza as their new drummer so Darrell declined the offer, and Dave Mustaine instead decided on Marty Friedman.